Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Experiments

-\textbf{Toy dataset} Figure \ref{fig:testset_toydataset} \& \ref{fig:delays} respectively depict the model's robust convergence to accurate dynamics and the delay evolution during training over many seeds, showcasing a consequence of Takens' theorem \citep{takens}, that is, by using a delay-coordinate map, one can construct a diffeomorphic shadow manifold $M^{\prime}$ from univariate observations of the original system in the generic sense.
-In our case such a lag variable is $(x(t), x(t-\tau))$ with $\tau \in \mathbb{R}^{+}$.
-The result of Figure \ref{fig:delays} may seem surprising as the underlying DDE has a unique delay $\tau=1$.
-However, we are not approximating the exact dynamics from the DDE itself but rather from the shadow manifold $M^{\prime}$.
-In classical approaches (see \citet{choosing_delay,choosing_delay2}), the selected delay with Takens' theorem for SSR corresponds to the time series' minimum delayed mutual information which measures the general dependence of two variables \cite{fraser}.
+Figure~\ref{fig:testset_toydataset} and~\ref{fig:delays} respectively depict the model's robust convergence to accurate dynamics and the evolution of the delay $\tau$ during training over many seeds, showcasing a consequence of Takens' theorem \cite{takens}.
+Using a delay-coordinate map, one can indeed construct a diffeomorphic shadow manifold $M^{\prime}$ from univariate observations of the original system in the generic sense.
+We here observe the whole state, so that $\obs(t) \equiv \state(t)$, and the delay coordinate map is then in terms of $(\obs(t), \obs(t-\tau))$, with $\tau >0$.
+The result of Figure~\ref{fig:delays} shows that the learned delay can lie between about 0.8 and 1.4.
+In classical approaches (see \cite{tan2023selecting}), the selected delay with Takens' theorem for State Space Reconstruction is typically chosen close to the minimum delayed mutual information of the time series.